Kawamata-Viehweg vanishing for toric varieties: Preliminaries

 \subsection{Notation}

 In this subsection, we summarise notation and terminologies used in this paper.

 \begin{enumerate} \item We will freely use the notation and terminology in \cite{Har77} and \cite{Kol13}. \item Throughout this paper, we work over a field $k$. \item We say that $X$ is a {\em variety} (over $k$) if $X$ is an integral scheme that is separated and of finite type over $k$.
 We say that $X$ is a {\em curve} (resp. a {\em surface}) if $X$ is a variety of dimension one (resp. two). \item Let $f: X \to Y$ be a morphism of noetherian schemes.
 We say that $f$ is {\em projective} if it is projective in the sense of EGA \cite[D\'efinition 5.5.2]{EGAII}.
 This definition differs from the one in \cite[page 103]{Har77}.
-On the other hand, these coincide in many cases, e.g. $Y$ is affine (cf. \cite[Section 5.5.1]{FGAex}). \item A {\em torus} $T$ is an algebraic group which is isomorphic to $\mathbb G_m^r$ for some $r \geq 0$.
+On the other hand, these coincide in many cases, e.g. $Y$ is affine (cf. \cite[Section 5.5.1]{FGAex}). \item For the definition of algberaic groups, we refer to \cite[Definition 1.1]{Mil17}.
+In particular, an algebraic group $G$ is of finite type over $k$, and however not necessarily reduced. \item A {\em torus} $T$ is an algebraic group which is isomorphic to $\mathbb G_m^r$ for some $r \geq 0$.
 We say that a variety $X$ is a {\em toric} if there exists a non-empty open subscheme $T$ of $X$ such that $T$ is a torus and the left action of $T$ on $T$ itself extends to an action on $X$: $T \times X \to X$.
-In this case, $T$ is called a {\em torus of} $X$.
-Given toric varieties $X$ and $T$, we say that $f : X \to Y$ is a {\em toric morphism} if there exist tori $T_X$ and $T_Y$ of $X$ and $Y$ respectively such that $f(T_X) \subset T_Y$ and the induced morphism $f|_{T_X} : T_X \to T_Y$ is a homomorphism of algberaic groups. \item Throughout this note, $N$ denotes a free $\Z$-module of finite rank.
+In this case, $T$ is called a {\em torus of} $X$. \item Throughout this note, $N$ denotes a free $\Z$-module of finite rank.
 Set $N_{\R} := N \otimes_{\Z} \R$.
 For terminologies on toric varieties, we refer to \cite{CLS11}.
 Although \cite{CLS11} works over $\mathbb C$, almost all the statements work even over arbitrary fields.
 For example, if $\Sigma$ is a fan of $N_{\R}$, then $X_{\Sigma}$ is a normal toric variety over $k$. \end{enumerate}